COVID-19: Brunei unveils lockdown exit plan - The Scoop

 Six clusters were closed – Aker, The Mall, Freshco Batu Satu, Permata Leo Vessel and two household clusters.

-Battling a surge in cases linked to migrant worker dormitories in the past three weeks, the government has set up a committee to monitor the living conditions of foreign workers.
+Battling a surge in cases linked to migrant worker dormitories in the past three weeks, the government has set up a committee to monitor the welfare and living conditions of migrant workers.

-Home Affairs Minister said YB Pehin Orang Kaya Seri Kerna Dato Seri Setia (Dr) Hj Awg Abu Bakar Hj Apong said the committee ensures that cleanliness is practised and overcrowding is prevented at the living quarters of foreign workers.
+Home Affairs Minister said YB Pehin Dato Hj Awg Abu Bakar Hj Apong said the committee will ensure that safety protocols are in place and that overcrowding is prevented at migrant worker dormitories.

-In response to a question on the living conditions of foreign workers, he said employers that did not meet health and safety standards will be required to relocate their workers.
+Responding to a reporter’s question, he said employers that did not meet health and safety standards will be required to relocate their workers.